-If you’re hep to the internet, you’ve probably come across a wave of information — and even outrage — on the Senate’s PROTECT-IP Act (PIPA) and its House companion, the Stop Online Piracy Act (SOPA).
-These controversial pieces of legislation have the stated goals of curbing foreign “rogue websites,” but the initial versions of the bills would have done way more than that.
+If you’re hep to the internet, you’ve probably come across a wave of information — and even outrage — around the Stop Online Piracy Act (SOPA).
+This controversial legislation has the stated goal of curbing foreign “rogue websites,” but the initial version of the bill could have done way more than that.
 Hence the widespread disapproval. read more

 Moments ago, the United States Senate voted in favor of preserving an open and accessible internet.
 This is an important victory for musicians and other entrepreneurs, as it helps to ensure competition and free expression online.

 We’d like to thank the thousands of musicians who have gone on record at the Federal Communications Commission, in Congress and elsewhere in support of these basic and necessary rules.
 We’ve always known that artists care about these issues, but it’s truly remarkable to see so many step up and make their voices heard. read more

 The internet is at risk today as the Senate debates a resolution that would strip the FCC of its rulemaking authority to preserve its openness.
 S.J.
 Res.
 6, similar to a House measure passed in April, needs only a simple majority to pass.
 The vote, expected Thursday, November 11, is likely to be very close. read more